meditationstuff/protocol_1/auxiliary.md

 If it’s okay to do so, slow down in whatever you’re doing.
 Slow down more.
 And more.
 And juuuust a bit more.

+Also: Take something you do in a split second and do it over 2-15 seconds.

 [<a href="#201auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]